CYCLING PERFORMANCE TIPS

-Mega-vitamin supplements can be harmful, particularly with the fat soluble vitamins which are not eliminated in the urine.
-And there have been occasional reports that even the water soluble vitamins (B complex, and C which are excreted in the urine if excess amounts are taken) can be harmful at doses of 10 to 100 times the recommended daily requirements (RDA).
+Mega-vitamin supplements can be harmful, especially with the fat soluble vitamins which are not eliminated in the urine.
+And there have been occasional reports that even the water soluble vitamins (B complex, and C which are excreted in the urine) can be harmful at doses of 10 to 100 times the recommended daily requirements (RDA).

 VITAMIN SUPPLEMENTS AND EXERCISE PERFORMANCE

 One study covered a 6 to 7 month training period.
 While an increase in blood and tissue levels of multiple vitamins was demonstrated, there was no evidence of an effect on athletic performance.
 A second studied 22 men over a 90 day period, measuring maximal oxygen uptake, endurance capacity, and isokinetic strength.
 This double blinded, placebo controlled study failed to demonstrate any performance advantage of vitamin supplements.
-Thus the perceived need for vitamin supplements is based on anecdotal reports not on firm scientific evidence.
-And the use of high potency multivitamin formulations are potentially toxic as well as supporting poor nutrition as athletes feel the supplement eliminates the need to eat a balanced diet.
+It appears that it is the perceived need for vitamin supplements, based on anecdotal reports, not firm scientific evidence, that continues this overuse.

 MINERAL SUPPLEMENTS AND EXERCISE PERFORMANCE

 These minerals, found in all foods, are kept in balance through internal regulation of absorption and excretion.
-As a result, adequate tissue levels are easily provided by a balanced diet.
-As with vitamins, multiple studies of body tissue mineral status in athletes failed to identify any deficiencies in those ON A BALANCED DIET compared to people engaged in normal daily activities.
+As a result, adequate tissue levels are once again easily provided by a balanced diet.
+And as with vitamins, multiple studies of body tissue mineral status in athletes failed to identify any deficiencies in those ON A BALANCED DIET compared to people engaged in normal daily activities.
 Athletes who are restricting energy intake to achieve a lower body weight (endurance runners for example) are the exception, and may need supplements.